geralltf/squash_compiler/README.md

 ### Squash Minimalist C Compiler written in C.

+**Usage**

+To build a 64 bit Windows compatible binary on Windows called <squash-test.exe> do the following:

+`./squash.exe -64 test_program2.c -o squash-test.exe`

+To build a 64 bit Windows compatible binary on Linux called "squash-test.exe" do the following:

+`./squash -64 test_program2.c -o squash-test.exe`

 I have designed and implemented a C-based compiler toolchain that can parse, analyze, and compile C code into a working Windows executable.

 **Core Compiler Components**